MrJoenin/Robot-Actuator-Planetary-Gear-box-/README.md

 ## Overview
 This project is a custom-designed planetary gear system intended for use in a robotic arm joint.
-It features an 6:1 gear ratio, supports loads up to ~450 g, and is optimized for 3D printing in PETG or PLA+.
+It features a 6:1 gear ratio and is optimized for use with 3D printing materials such as PETG or PLA+.
 A rotary encoder mount is integrated into the output shaft for precise position feedback.

 ## Specifications